Vestibular migraine

 You may need to see a neurologist, otolaryngologist, neurotologist, and/or headache specialist for medical management of vestibular migraine.
 Your doctor may recommend medications to help your symptoms.
 Medications for vestibular migraine are based on treatment protocols for migraine headache.

 Medications can be used to decrease the intensity and duration of migraines when they occur.
-These are referred to as migraine abortive medications, and examples include triptans or nonsteroidal anti-inflammatories.
+These are referred to as migraine abortive medications, and examples include triptans, nonsteroidal anti-inflammatories, and gepants.
 These are usually taken at the start of a migraine episode.

 Medications can also be used to try to decrease the frequency of migraine episodes or break the cycle of chronic migraines.
 These are referred to as migraine preventative or prophylactic medications, and examples include amitriptyline or topiramate.
 These medications are usually taken daily.
-SNRI/SSRI medications are also used for migraine prevention, particularly for people who also experience anxiety and/or visual sensitivity (e.g. venlafaxine).
+SNRI/SSRI medications are also used for migraine prevention, particularly for people who also experience anxiety, visual motion sensitivity, and/or chronic vestibular symptoms (e.g. venlafaxine).
+A newer option are CGRP monoclonal antibodies, which are given by injection.
 As always, talk to your doctor and pharmacist before taking any medications.

 There is some research on certain supplements or nutraceuticals for migraine, for example magnesium citrate, coenzyme Q10, or riboflavin (vitamin B2).
 It is important to discuss the correct dose and potential side effects with your doctor and pharmacist before taking any supplements.